rocket-icon

 TL;DR

-• Define clear hiring goals and tasks before you train an AI Recruitment Agent: The Future of Your Next Hire?.
+Define clear hiring goals and tasks before training your AI recruitment agent.

-• Gather quality labelled data from your ATS and Recruiting CRM software.
+• Gather high-quality labelled data from your ATS and Recruiting CRM software.

-• Choose the right model and combine rules with machine learning for predictable results.
+• Select the right model architecture, combining rules and machine learning for predictable outcomes.

-• Iterate with A B testing and continuous retraining using new candidate data.
+• Iterate with retraining and A/B testing using new candidate data.

 Training an AI agent gives recruiters more time to focus on human-centric decisions rather than repetitive work.
 A well-trained agent can: